Cocoiscool-531/OpenCV-Calibration/README.md

 Once these are set, you can run calibration.py.
 Depending on how many pictures you have, this may take a long time.

-After it's finished, you should get a calibrated.xml and results.npz file in the project root.
+After it's finished, you should get a calibrated.xml and results.npz file in the output directory.
 If you're missing modules, run `pip3 install -r requirements.txt` to install all required modules.

 If you'd like, you can put images in the distorted folder, and run undistort.py to use the calibrated values to undistort the images, the undistorted images will then be placed in the undistorted directory, with the same name as their original.
 The result is <b>not</b> cropped, and should have divots on each side.